youyanggu/covid19_projections/path-to-herd-immunity.md

 - We assume an individual has been inoculated/vaccinated after they receive the first of two doses.
 However, in reality, an individual may still susceptible for the first few weeks following the first dose.
 - We assume a 85% vaccine efficacy.
 While the trial data demonstrate >90% efficacy, we believe that the efficacy in the general population will be lower, mainly due to the fact that a sizable proportion of the population will likely miss the second vaccine dose.
 - We assume vaccinations will begin in mid-December following the FDA Emergency Use Authorization (EUA) approval.
+- We assume the general population will begin receiving vaccinations in late spring/early summer (April-June).
+We assume children will begin receiving vaccinations in late summer/early fall (August-October).
 - We assume a smooth vaccine rollout (no major issues or halts)
 - We assume a proportion of the vaccinated population already possess immunity via infection.
 For simplicity, this proportion is equal to the percentage of the population that have immunity via infection.
 If an individual possesses immunity from both vaccination and infection, we do not count this individual as "immune via vaccination".
 - We compute the population "immune via vaccination" by taking the total vaccinated, subtracing the estimated number of individuals who already possess immunity via infection, and multiplying the resulting number by the vaccine efficacy (85%).